Hemanext Inc. Receives CE Mark Certification for Innovative Red Blood Cell (RBC) Processing & Storage System

 ABOUT HEMANEXT ONE

-Hemanext ONE remains an investigational device that has not been cleared or approved by the FDA.
-It is not available for sale in the United States.
+The Hemanext ONE remains an investigational device that has not been cleared or approved by the FDA and is not available for sale in the United States.

 ABOUT HEMANEXT